mgupta70/Predictive-Maintenance-Data-Analytics-App/README.md

 *Note:* Dataset is proprietary, and hence not shared.
 Though, a small subset is shared for utility purpose.
 *You are free to use the app or modify as needed...*

+**Many features in the app were not allowed to be shared publicly, hence are not included in the public version.**

 #### A. Overview of App